 Scholarly Impact Quotient™ (SIQ™)

-Scholarly Impact Quotient™ (SIQ™) is our unique post-publication peer-review process used to judge article importance via the collective intelligence of the Cureus community-at-large.
-All registered users are invited to contribute to the SIQ™ of any published article.
-(Authors are not permitted to rate their own articles.)
+Scholarly Impact Quotient™ (SIQ™) is our unique post-publication peer review rating process.
+SIQ™ assesses article importance and quality by embracing the collective intelligence of the Cureus community-at-large.
+All registered users are invited to contribute to the SIQ of any published article.
+(Authors cannot rate their own articles.)

-While all registered Cureus users can rate a published article, the SIQ™ algorithm weighs the opinion of domain experts appreciably more than that of non-specialists.
-SIQ™ is prominently displayed alongside each article that has received at least two ratings and is recalculated on the fly with each additional rating.
+While all registered Cureus users can rate any published article, the opinion of domain experts is weighted appreciably more than that of non-specialists.
+An article’s SIQ™ will appear alongside the article after being rated twice and is recalculated with each additional rating.

+SIQ™ is grounded in statistical power as a means of ensuring accuracy; the judgment of the many can diminish the biased influence of a few.
 Although the judgment of an individual or a limited number of peer reviewers may be flawed, SIQ™ harnesses the innate "wisdom of the crowd" (including peer reviewers, editors, colleagues, and doctors and researchers in unrelated disciplines) to assess an article’s importance.
-SIQ™ is grounded in statistical power as a means of ensuring accuracy; the judgment of "the many" can diminish the biased influence of "a few."
-By measuring the merit of individual publications, Cureus' unique SIQ™ peer-review process helps readers interpret the scientific quality of articles.